bradfrost/atomic-design/chapter-4.md

 Many are familiar with the concept of a [content inventory](https://en.wikipedia.org/wiki/Content_inventory).
 Content audits are usually performed in the early stages of a website redesign process to take stock of all a site’s content.
 It’s a tedious process involving spreadsheets and caffeine, but all that hard work pays off.
 By the end of the exercise the organization's content is laid out on the table, giving teams valuable insights for how to handle their content as they tackle their project.

-An interface inventory is similar to a content inventory, only instead of sifting through and categorizing content, you’re taking stock and categorizing the components making up your user interface. **An interface inventory is a comprehensive collection of the bits and pieces that make up your user interface**.
+An interface inventory is similar to a content inventory, only instead of sifting through and categorizing content, you’re taking stock and categorizing all the components that make up your user interface. **An interface inventory is a comprehensive collection of the bits and pieces that make up your user interface**.

 {% include figure.html src="../images/content/united-buttons.jpg" caption="Here's a collection of all the unique button styles found on the homepage of United.com.
 An interface inventory rounds up and categorizes all the unique patterns that make up an interface." %}

 ### Conducting an interface audit
 So how do you go about conducting an interface audit?
 How do you go about rounding up all the components that make up your UI?
-The simple answer to those questions is *screenshots*.
+The simple answer is *screenshots*.
 Lots of them!
-Creating an interface inventory requires screenshotting all the unique UI components that make up your user experience.
-While that's a relatively straightforward endeavor, there are some important considerations to keep in mind to make the inventory as fruitful as possible.
-Let's go through the process on how to create a successful interface inventory.
+Creating an interface inventory requires screenshotting and loosely categorizing all the unique UI components that make up your user experience.
+While that's a relatively straightforward endeavor, there are some important considerations to keep in mind to make the inventory as useful as possible.
+Let's go through the process for creating a successful interface inventory.

 #### Step 1: round up the troops
 I’ve encountered many ambitious designers or developers who have taken it upon themselves to start documenting their organization's UI patterns.
-While I certainly applaud this individual ambition, **it’s absolutely essential to get all members of the team to experience the pain of an inconsistent UI and start thinking systematically**.
+While I certainly applaud this individual ambition, **it’s absolutely essential to get all members of the team to experience the pain of an inconsistent UI for them to start thinking systematically**.

 In order for the interface inventory to be as effective as possible, **representatives from all disciplines responsible for the success of the site should be in a room together** for the exercise.
 Round up the troops: UX designers, visual designers, front-end developers, back-end developers, copywriters, content strategists, project managers, business owners, QA, and any other stakeholders.
 The more the merrier!
 After all, one of the most crucial results of this exercise is to establish a shared vocabulary for everyone in the organization, and that requires input from the entire team.

 #### Step 2: prepare for screenshotting
-The interface inventory exercise generates a ton of screenshots, so naturally you’ll need software to capture and display those screenshots, such as:
+The interface inventory exercise generates a ton of screenshots, so naturally you’ll need software to capture and display those screenshots.
+Some possible tools include:

 - Powerpoint or Keynote
 - Photoshop or Sketch